In this section you will find:

 by post: Planning Policy, Tewkesbury Borough Council, Gloucester Road, Tewkesbury, GL20 5TT

-Nathaniel Lichfield & Partners was appointed by Gloucester City, Cheltenham Borough and Tewkesbury Borough Councils to undertake an independent assessment of housing requirements for the Joint Core Strategy (JCS) area.
+Nathaniel Lichfield & Partners (NLP) was appointed by the three JCS councils to undertake an independent assessment of housing requirements for the JCS area.

-The key purpose of this study is to provide further evidence to support the emerging JCS by:
+The key purpose of this study was to provide further evidence to support the emerging JCS by:

 1. Verifying the approach that has been undertaken to date in respect of the Local Projections and Household estimates and the translation of these figures to dwelling requirements